Introduction to Employee motivation in the workplace:

 We know of a manager who was flummoxed when his employee quit, right after receiving a star-performer award on a public platform!
 The employee’s grouse was that he absolutely hated public attention of any sort.
 When acknowledged in public, he felt that his manager had “disturbed him and put him on the spot”.

-Well, we did say those employee motivation activities is a tricky thing (and sometimes way above our normal logic)!
+We did say those employee motivation activities are a tricky thing (and sometimes way above our normal logic)!

 Rewards and awards apart, take time to find out what each employee really, really wants.